-- Be aware of: - The Stopping Domestic Abuse Together initiative (known nationally as Operation Encompass), a police-led early domestic abuse notification to schools - The safeguarding response to children who are absent from education - The safeguarding response to child-on-child abuse - o The early help process for low level and emerging needs and understand their role in it - The process for making a referral to local authority children's social care, the statutory assessments that may follow this and the role they may play in such assessments - Know what to do if a child tells them they are being abused, exploited, or neglected and will be able to reassure children they are being taken seriously, will be supported, and kept safe - Know what to do if a child shares, produces, or receives a sexual communication, including sharing nudes/ semi-nudes - Know what to do if a parent or carer shares any concerns about a child - Be aware: - Children may not feel ready or know how to tell and/or might not recognise their experiences as harmful and that certain children may face additional barriers to telling - Any child may benefit from early help and be alert to the need for early help for some groups of children - Of the indicators of abuse, exploitation, and neglect, understand that children can be at risk inside and outside of the school, in their home, institutional or community setting and online
+- Be aware of: - The Stopping Domestic Abuse Together initiative (known nationally as Operation Encompass), a police-led early domestic abuse notification to schools - The safeguarding response to children who go missing from education - The safeguarding response to child-on-child abuse - The early help process for low level and emerging needs and understand their role in it - The process for making a referral to local authority children's social care, the statutory assessments that may follow this and the role they may play in such assessments

-- Children can abuse other children, referred to as child-on-child abuse, and the school policy to prevent and respond to it - Children with special education needs or disabilities (SEND), particularly those with neurodevelopmental conditions such as autism, as well as those with certain medical or physical health conditions are particularly vulnerable to online and offline abuse, exploitation, and neglect - and face additional barriers to the recognition of this abuse - In addition to children with SEND, that some groups of children are potentially at greater risk of harm, including children who need a social worker, children absent or missing from education or who are electively home educated, children requiring mental health support, looked after/previously looked after children and children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+) - Technology is a significant component in many safeguarding and well-being issues - Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation - That children's poor behaviour may be a sign that they are suffering harm or that they have been traumatised by abuse - Of the 'one chance' rule with suspected or actual victims of forced marriage and so called 'honour-based' abuse.
-That is, they may only have one opportunity to speak to a victim or potential victim to offer appropriate support and advice - Of the possible indicators, alongside other factors, and contexts, that a child is likely to be susceptible to an extremist ideology - Of the indicators which may signal children are at risk from, or involved with, serious violent crime - Have the skills, knowledge and understanding to keep looked after children and previously looked after children safe - Discuss/report any concerns they have about a child with the designated safeguarding lead or their deputy.
-If staff members are unsure, they should always speak to the designated safeguarding lead or their deputy - Speak to the designated safeguarding lead or deputy about any concerns about so called 'honour-based' abuse, breast ironing, female genital mutilation (FGM)2, virginity testing and hymenoplasty3 - Work with the designated safeguarding lead and do everything they can to support social workers to help them carry out a statutory assessment - Be mindful that early information sharing is vital to identifying and tackling all forms of abuse and neglect and in promoting children's welfare, including in relation to their educational outcomes
+- Know what to do if a child tells them they are being abused, exploited, or neglected and will be able to reassure children they are being taken seriously, will be supported, and kept safe - Know what to do if a child shares, produces or receives a sexual communication, including sharing nudes/ semi-nudes - Know what to do if a parent or carer shares any concerns about a child - Be aware: - Children may not feel ready or know how to tell and/or might not recognise their experiences as harmful and that certain children may face additional barriers to telling - Any child may benefit from early help and be alert to the need for early help for some groups of children - Of the indicators of abuse and neglect, understand that children can be at risk inside and outside of the school, in their home, institutional or community setting and online - Children can abuse other children, referred to as child-on-child abuse, and the school policy to prevent and respond to it - Children with special education needs or disabilities (SEND), particularly those with neurodevelopmental conditions such as autism, as well as those with certain medical or physical health conditions are particularly vulnerable to online and offline abuse, exploitation, and neglect - and also face additional barriers to the recognition of this abuse - Technology is a significant component in many safeguarding and well-being issues - Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation - That children's poor behaviour may be a sign that they are suffering harm or that they have been traumatised by abuse - Of the 'one chance' rule with suspected or actual victims of forced marriage and so called 'honour-based' abuse.
+That is, they may only have one opportunity to speak to a victim or potential victim to offer appropriate support and advice - Of the indicators which may signal children are at risk from, or involved with, serious violent crime - Have the skills, knowledge and understanding to keep looked after children and previously looked after children safe - Discuss/report any concerns they have about a child with the designated safeguarding lead or their deputy.
+If staff members are unsure, they should always speak to the designated safeguarding lead or their deputy - Speak to the designated safeguarding lead or deputy about any concerns about so called 'honour-based' abuse, breast ironing, female genital mutilation (FGM), virginity testing and hymenoplasty - Work with the designated safeguarding lead and do everything they can to support social workers to help them carry out a statutory assessment